Management Policy / Management Strategy

 The major risks that the Group recognizes as having the potential to materially impact its financial position, operating results, and cash flows are described below.
 Note that this is not an exhaustive list of all risks.
 The Group may be impacted in the future by risks that are currently unforeseeable or deemed insignificant.

-At the Starzen Group, we have established a system where the Risk Management Department discusses issues and measures related to group-wide risk management and promotion in accordance with the Risk Management Regulations and the Risk Management Division plays a central role in accurate management of various risks surrounding the business and a proper response to risks that materialize.
+At the Starzen Group, we have established a system where the Risk Management Committee discusses issues and measures related to group-wide risk management and promotion in accordance with the Risk Management Regulations and the Risk Management Department plays a central role in accurate management of various risks surrounding the business and a proper response to risks that materialize.

 Forward-looking statements below are based on the Group’s judgment as of the end of the fiscal year under review.